Maddie Hay

 Maddie Hay (born 11 April 1995) is an Australian netball player in the Suncorp Super Netball league, playing for Giants Netball.

-Hay grew up playing netball and representing New South Wales and Australia at various underage levels.
-She was a training partner at Giants Netball in 2018/19, though earned her debut in Round 1 of the 2019 season, briefly coming onto the court to replace an injured player.
+Hay played netball and represented New South Wales and Australia at various underage levels.
+She was a training partner at Giants Netball in 2018/19, though she earned her debut in Round 1 of the 2019 season, briefly coming onto the court to replace an injured player.
 That was her only appearance for the Giants at Super Netball level that season, and she played most of the season for Canberra Giants in the Australian Netball League.
-Hay was signed by the Giants as a senior player for the 2020 season.
+The Giants signed Hay as a senior player for the 2020 season.